twisted/twisted/docs/web/howto/web-in-60/session-endings.rst

             if session.uid not in self.sessions:
                 self.sessions.add(session.uid)
                 session.notifyOnExpire(lambda: self._expired(session.uid))
-            return ""
+            return b""

         def _expired(self, uid):
             print("Session", uid, "has expired.")
             self.sessions.remove(uid)

     rootResource = Resource()
-    rootResource.putChild("logme", ExpirationLogger())
+    rootResource.putChild(b"logme", ExpirationLogger())
-    factory = makeServer(rootResource)
+    factory = makeServer(rootResource, sessionFactory=ShortSession)
-    factory.sessionFactory = ShortSession

     endpoint = endpoints.TCP4ServerEndpoint(reactor, 8080)
     endpoint.listen(factory)
     reactor.run()

-Since ``makeServer`` customization is required, this example can't be rpy-based, so it brings back the manual ``endpoints.TCP4ServerEndpoint`` and ``reactor.run`` calls.
+Since a ``makeServer`` keyword argument is required, this example can't be rpy-based, so it brings back the manual ``endpoints.TCP4ServerEndpoint`` and ``reactor.run`` calls.
 Run it and visit ``/logme`` to see it in action.
 Keep visiting it to keep your session active.
 Stop visiting it for five seconds to see your session expiration message.